-- Automatically Merge Session Files Controls merge behavior for coverage analysis sessions (described in "Merging Session Data" on page 148). - Collect from .NET Visible only for managed code applications.
-Set this property to false if you do not want DevPartner to collect information for .NET assemblies.
+- Automatically Merge Session Files Controls merge behavior for coverage analysis sessions (described in "Merging Session Data" on page 151). - Collect from .NET Set this property to false if you do not want DevPartner to collect information for .NET assemblies. - Startup project Your solution must include a startup project.
+If the solution contains multiple startup projects, DevPartner will prompt you to choose a startup project for the session.